drpcorg/chotki/README.md

 Chotki is based on pebble db, which is an LSM database.
-A superpower of LSM is "blind writes", i.e. writes with no preceing read necessary.
-On a Lenovo Yoga laptop, a Chotki replica can do about 1mln blind increments to a counter in about 3 seconds, be it connected to other replicas or not:
+A superpower of LSM is "blind writes", i.e. writes with no preceding read necessary.
+On a Lenovo Yoga laptop, a Chotki replica can do about 1mln blind increments of a counter in about 3 seconds, be it connected to other replicas or not:
 ````
     ◌ sinc {fid:b0b-6-2,count:10000000,ms:0}